Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ### Falcon Exploration

+⚠️ After finishing Darill's Tomb, the rest of the World of Ruin can be completed in any order.
+This guide will focus on just one path, but feel free to explore.
+Check each section for any missables or achievements.

+As with the Blackjack, party members can be changed by talking to them on the airship.
+The game takes you straight to Maranda, but there are some easy collectibles we can get that will make other sections of the game easier (especially for LLG runs).

 🚩 **Run away if you encounter Doom Gaze.** 🚩
 While flying in the Falcon,  you may run into a boss encounter with Doom Gaze.
 Do not deal any damage to him until you are ready to kill him in one encounter, otherwise you will be locked out of [N.o...e.s.c.a.p.e...!
 (10)](https://retroachievements.org/achievement/6801).
 Smoke Bombs and Warp can be used to flee immediately.

-After finishing Darill's Tomb, the rest of the World of Ruin can be completed in any order.
-As with the Blackjack, party members can be changed by talking to them on the airship.
-The game takes you straight to Maranda, but there are some easy collectibles we can get that will make other sections of the game easier (especially for LLG runs).

 ![image](https://user-images.githubusercontent.com/120497130/226152245-a3b207aa-6177-4c0b-818e-8d7773dd9cfb.png) **Magicite 15 out of 26**
 Travel to Cid's House on Solitary Island in the south west corner of the world map.
 Return to the beach with the fish to find the Palidor (Quetzalli) magicite.